The Hebrew University – Experimental Systems Lab

 Excellent students who would like to work on some project in our lab (or initiate their own projects) are invited to look at the list of projects and contact Dror Feitelson ().

 CURRENT PROJECTS: Our research is generally about experimental computer science, in the natural sciences meaning of the term: using observation and measurements to learn about the world, in our case the world of computer systems.
-The "parallel systems" title is somewhat outdated, as much of the work is not related to parallelism any more.
+In particular, our current focus is on empirical software engineering.
+We conduct experiments on software development and what makes it hard.

 Linux Kernel Development